aaaarruuu/YatraVerse/README.md

 - LightGBM
 - LSTM

-The LLM can explain the prediction, but the numerical prediction is handled by a dedicated ML model.
+The LLM can explain the prediction, but the numerical prediction is handled by a dedicated ML model (Python, Scikit-learn/PyTorch).

 ---